MicrosoftDocs/quantum-docs-pr/articles/tutorials/qft-tutorial.md

 ```

 This is necessary because the nature of the quantum Fourier transform outputs the qubits in reverse order, so the swaps allow for seamless integration of the subroutine into larger algorithms.

+Hence we have finished writing the qubit-level operations of the quantum Fourier transform into our Q# operation:

+FULL CIRCUIT PIC

+*However*, we can't call it a day just yet.
+Our qubits were in state $\ket{0}$ when we allocated them, and we need to leave them the way we found them.

 #### De-allocate qubits